mojibayo/Bayesian-News-Intelligence/README.md

 # CryseraOne — Real-Time Macroeconomic News Impact Analyzer

-> Basically the barebones or rather say as offspring for a much larger project I'm working on.
-This is an elite AI powered system that monitors breaking macroeconomic and financial reports, parses the data through OpenAI, analyzes it in multiple ways and provides useful and insightful data.
-The data is then parsed through a Bayesian Intelligence System and we're provided with a posterior.
-It can be utilized in multiple ways such as, enhancing coverage and vastness of risk assessments and directional calls, the posterior value can also be fed into a var model and much more complex stuff.
-Still lots of room for improvement.
+> This is the starting point for a much bigger project I’m working on.
+It tracks breaking macro and financial news, pulls out the important parts, and analyzes their potential market impact.
+The system then runs that analysis through a Bayesian framework to estimate how likely it is to move the market.

+It can be used to support risk analysis, guide market calls, or even feed into more advanced tools like VAR models.
+It’s still early, but the foundation is solid and there’s a lot of room to build on.

 ## 🚀 What It Does